-In December 1997, India announced a new automotive policy that requires manufacturers in the automotive industry and the Ministry of Commerce to draft and sign a memorandum of understanding (MOU) on new guidelines for the industry.
+On December 1997, India announced a new automotive policy that requires manufacturers in the automotive industry and the Ministry of Commerce to draft and sign a memorandum of understanding (MOU) on new guidelines for the industry.
 The policy has the following problems in relation to the TRIMs Agreement.
 First, the policy requires that 50 percent local content be achieved within three years of the date on which the first imported parts (CKD, SKD) were cleared through customs, increasing to 70 percent within five years of first clearance.
 Second, the policy requires that export of automobiles or parts begin within three years of start-up, with the possibility of restrictions on the amount of parts (CKD, SKD) that can be imported depending on the degree to which the export requirement is met.
 This amounts to an export/import balancing requirement.
-Even prior to this policy, India had a history of making auto parts import licenses for companies setting up operations within its borders conditional upon signing MOU containing local content requirements and export/import balancing requirements-despite the lack of any legal basis for doing so.
-It is certain that the new automotive policy of 1997 is designed to institutionalize the previadministrative guidelines.
-In the TRIMs Committee held ous in March/September 1998, some countries-including Japan, the EU and the United States-argued that the policy would not be regarded as compatible with the WTO Agreement.
-Subsequently, in October 1998 the EU requested consultation (in which Japan and the United States would participate in the consultation as third parties).
-The first consultation was held in December 1998, but was unsatisfactory.
-A panel was then established in November 2000 at the request of EU.
-Japan participates on this panel as a third party.
-In June 1999, the United States requested consultations, the first of which was held in July 1999, with Japan and the EU participating as third parties, but this too was unsatisfactory.
-A panel was subsequently established at the request of the United States in July 2000, in which Japan, the EU, and the Republic Korea participate third parties.
-At the end of November 2000, these two panels were combined into a single panel.
+Even prior to this policy, India had a history of making auto parts import licenses for companies setting up operations within its borders conditional upon signing MOU containing local content requirements and export/import balancing requirements--despite the lack of any legal basis for doing so.
+It is certain that the new automotive policy of 1997 is designed to institutionalize the previous administrative guidelines.
+In the TRIMs Committee held in March/September 1998, some countries - including Japan, the EU and the United States - argued that the policy would not be regarded as compatible with the WTO Agreement.
+Subsequently, in October 1998 the EU requested consultation - Japan and the United States participate in the consultation as third parties - and the first consultation was held in December 1998.
+In June 1999, the United States requested consultations, with Japan and the EU participating as third parties.
+The first of these consultations was held in July 1999.
 The government of India should eliminate the policy as soon as possible.